chrisgrieser/nvim-recorder/README.md

 - __Simplified controls__: One key to start and stop recording, a second key for playing the macro.
 Instead of `qa … q @a @@`, you just do `q … q Q Q`.[^1]
 - __Macro Breakpoints__ for easier debugging of macros.
 Breakpoints can also be set after the recording and are automatically ignored when triggering a macro with a count.
 - __Status line components__: Particularly useful if you use `cmdheight=0` where the recording status is not visible.
+- __Macro-to-Mapping__: Copy a macro in decoded form for mappings to your default register.
 - __Various quality-of-life features__ like notifications with macro content, the ability to cancel a recording, or a command to edit macros.
 - Uses up-to-date nvim features like `vim.ui.input` or `vim.notify`.
 This means you can get confirmation notices with plugins like [nvim-notify](https://github.com/rcarriga/nvim-notify).
 - Written 100% in lua.
 Lightweight (~250 LoC).